Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • This Class-I of the Hindu Succession Act applies equally to sons and daughters.
 For example, if a person passes away without leaving a will for his property, his property will be distributed among his wife and daughters.
 But, in the case of the daughter of a deceased person, her husband cannot claim anything of his father-in-law’s property on behalf of his wife.

 • Class II of the Hindu Succession Act will apply in the absence of Class-I heirs.
 According to this Act, family members, including relatives, can claim a deceased person’s property.
 In this case, relatives in higher proceedings can get the complete right to a deceased person’s property.
 But, if no one is available in this category, then the property of a deceased person shall transfer to his relatives.
-For example, in the case of a deceased male, his father, granddaughter’s children, brother and sisters can claim his property under the first category.
-In the case of an unmarried deceased person, his property will be distributed among his brother, sister and father.
+For example, in the case of a deceased male, his father, granddaughter’s children, brother, and sisters can claim his property under the first category.
+In the case of an unmarried deceased person, his property will be distributed among his brother, sister, and father.

 Navigate legal complexities effortlessly with our streamlined Legal heir certificate sample service.

-The Hindu Succession Act Of 2005
+The Hindu Succession Act of 2005

-According to Hindu Succession Act, of 2005, females have equal rights to a deceased family member as males.
+According to the Hindu Succession Act, of 2005, females have equal rights to a deceased family member as males.
 But, the distribution of property is different.
 A female person has complete rights on her property, including movable and immovable, and she is the absolute owner of her property irrespective of self-acquired and inherited property.

 • If a lady passes away intestate without leaving her will, her property will be distributed among her family members under the Hindu Succession Act.

-• According to this Act, her property will be transferred and distributed among her husband, son and daughter.
+• According to this Act, her property will be transferred and distributed among her husband, son, and daughter.
 If her children are not alive, her grandchildren can claim her property after her death.

 • In the case of an unmarried deceased woman, her property will be distributed among her parents, and her father and mother can apply for a legal heir in this regard.